CRLauncher/CRLauncher/README.md

 ### Plans:
  - An ability to change the location of Cosmic Reach's files
  - Introduce the notion of 'instances', where each version of the game is independent of each other
+ - Add a way to automatically install fabric